이 사이트는 자바스크립트를 사용합니다.

 was buffed to deal 40% increased damage, but its 8-second fuse and the low proc rate of 1 PPM still make it a niche choice at best.
 It can deal a lot of damage in large-scale AoE, but it can't do much of anything in other scenarios.

 Again, your Tier 2 choice will need to consider your available Tier 3 options.
 One thing to bear in mind is that

 , which is rarely available on relics around the world, is perfectly available through the Netherlight Crucible.
 Unlike the Tier 2 abilities, most weapon traits do not directly offer both offensive and defensive value.
-Because the Blood Death Knight toolkit has a lot of leech (through
+Because the Blood DK toolkit has a lot of leech (through

 ), offensive traits can be worth a good bit of direct self-healing.
 Quantifying that can be tough, but basically defensive-only traits that are below middle-of-the-pack are worth less defense than good "pure" offense traits.
 The defensive gains from traits below